-- Health Assessments are required of children entering the NC Pre-K Program in accordance with the following provisions: - The health assessment must be in place on the first day of attendance.
-If it is not in place, the family/parent is given written notice to: - Have the assessment completed within 30 calendar days of the notice date, or - Request parent/family to provide written evidence within 30 days of a date that the child has been scheduled for the health assessment. - o If the assessment is not completed within 30 calendar days, or an appointment has not been made or has not been kept for the child's health assessment, the parent/family should be notified by the contract administrator that the child will lose their NC Pre-K placement, and the slot will be filled by another eligible child with the appropriate health assessment, unless there are extenuating circumstances. - Developmental Screening All children enrolled in NC Pre-K Program must receive a developmental screening using an approved screening instrument, unless the child has an existing Individualized Education Program (IEP).
+- Health Assessments are required of children entering the NC Pre-K Program in accordance with the following provisions: - A health assessment is required to be on file at the NC Pre-K site within 30 days after a child enters the NC Pre-K Program and the assessment may be no more than 12 months old at the time of program entry. - Developmental Screening All children enrolled in NC Pre-K Program must receive a developmental screening using an approved screening instrument, unless the child has an existing Individualized Education Program (IEP).
 Children must be screened within 90 days after the first day of attendance in the program or within 6 months prior to the first day of attendance.